 You own shares in the mutual fund but the fund owns capital assets, such as shares of stock, corporate bonds, government obligations, etc. One of the ways the fund makes money for you is to sell these assets at a gain.

 If the mutual fund held the capital asset for more than one year, the nature of the income is capital gain, and the mutual fund passes it on to you as a capital gain distribution.
 These capital gain distributions are usually paid to you or credited to your mutual fund account, and are considered income to you.
-Form 1099-DIV, Dividends and Distributions distinguishes this from other types of income, such as ordinary dividends.
+Form 1099-DIV, Dividends and Distributions distinguishes capital gain distributions from other types of income, such as ordinary dividends.

 Consider capital gain distributions as long-term capital gains no matter how long you've owned shares in the mutual fund.

 No. A loss on the sale or exchange of personal use property, including a capital loss on the sale of your home used by you as your personal residence at the time of sale, isn't deductible.
 Only losses associated with property used in a trade or business and investment property (for example, stocks) are deductible.

 If you own securities, including stocks, and they become totally worthless, you have a capital loss but not a deduction for bad debt.
 Worthless securities also include securities that you abandon.
 To abandon a security, you must permanently surrender and relinquish all rights in the security and receive no consideration in exchange for it.